fortanix/terraform-provider-dsm/docs/resources/sobject.md

 | `KCDSA` | SHA224, SHA256 |
 - `key_ops` (List of String) The security object key permission from Fortanix DSM.
    * Default is to allow all permissions except EXPORT
 - `key_size` (Number) The security object size.
-It should not be given only when the obj_type is EC.
+It should not be given only when the obj_type is EC and ECKCDSA.
 | obj_type | key_size | key_ops |
 | -------- | -------- |-------- |
 | `RSA` | 1024, 2048, 4096, 8192 | APPMANAGEABLE, SIGN, VERIFY, ENCRYPT, DECRYPT, WRAPKEY, UNWRAPKEY, EXPORT |